 arrow_drop_down What is the comprehensive final exam (CFx)?

 The CFx is the Comprehensive Final Exam for the MicroMasters in Supply Chain Management.
 To qualify for the CFx a learner must have completed and passed all five SCx courses as an ID verified learner, using the same username.

 The exam consists of two 120-minute tests, Exam I and Exam II.
 Once a learner begins Exam I, they must complete both exams within 12 hours.
 Virtual test takers will use the Software Secure proctoring software to be virtually proctored through edX.
 See the "When will the next course be run?"
 FAQ for updates to the exam schedule.
-Course staff will notify qualified learners when they become eligible.
+Course staff will notify and enroll qualified learners when they become eligible.

 arrow_drop_down What will the CFx be like?